andre-st/goodreads-toolbox/savreviews.md

 The generated files contain review-texts only.
 They do not contain any other information, e.g., user names, datetime of a review, stars-rating etc.
+If there is interest in these details or other output formats, just contact me or add an [issue](issues).